-There are a number of dedicated volunteers who undertake weekly litter picking around their neighbourhood along with the Scouts and Guides from Bracknell Forest.
+There are a number of dedicated groups and individual volunteers who undertake weekly litter picking around their neighbourhood along with the Scouts and Guides from Bracknell Forest.
 They work hard to give the borough a good clear up.

 The campaign provides a great opportunity for volunteers to get involved in making a positive difference to the environment and our community.
 Volunteering is a great way to share skills, knowledge and leisure time with like minded people to improve the quality of life in our community.

 You can get involved in the following types of activities:

 Equipment is available on loan to you and your teams to assist with the event.
 This includes litter pickers, high visibility waistcoats, and gloves.
 Graffiti wipes are also available.

 Bags are provided to collect the litter.
 Arrangements can be made to collect bags from agreed locations.
 Please contact customer services with the details.
 Volunteers are encouraged to separate recyclable materials and take them to the nearest recycling site or place them in the clear bag provided.